grafana/grafana/contribute/style-guides/backend.md

 ### Foreign keys

-While they can be useful, we don't historically use foreign key constraints in Grafana, for historical and technical reasons.
+While they can be useful, we don't generally use foreign key constraints in Grafana, for historical and technical reasons.
 See this [comment](https://github.com/grafana/grafana/issues/3269#issuecomment-383328548) by Torkel for context.